camunda/camunda-docs/docs/components/optimize/userguide/creating-reports.md

 #### Configure a report

 The configuration panel groups all the settings that can be applied to a report in one place.
-To see the panel click on the cog button available in the edit mode of any report.
+To see the panel, click on the cog button available in the edit mode of any report.
 Every visualization has different settings that can be configured in the panel.

 When you save changes to the report configuration, they apply to the report view mode and any dashboard this report is displayed on.